Torreskai0722/RT-BEV/README.md

 - **Accurate BEV representations** with minimal latency.
 - **Efficient multi-camera synchronization** ensuring smooth image processing.
 - Robust handling of complex driving scenarios with multiple dynamic and static objects.

-Detailed evaluation results can be found in our publication.

 ## Citation